 Writing shorter headlines puts you in a challenging position where you need to compress your message to only include the most impressive information.
-Which means that you’ll put more effort into finding THE headline message that makes people want to click.

-That’s because people are most likely to act on your ad's headline even before they read the rest of the ad copy.
+People are most likely to act on your ad's headline even before they read the rest of the ad copy.

 Test several headline CTAs to see which one delivers the highest Facebook ad CTR.

 Here's an awesome example by Unbounce.
 The reason I say it's awesome is because the ad headline is actionable and addresses the reader in just four words.

 When looking to increase your Facebook ad CTR, follow these headline best practices:

 - Use action verbs like “get,” “do,” “try,” “start,” “find,” etc.

 - Keep your headline CTA relevant (if you promote a writing tool, test a CTA like “Start writing today”).

 - Be specific about what the user will get (“Get your 14-day free trial,” “Test free for 30 days,” etc.).